Sigyn: Goddess of Victory in Norse Mythology

 Goddess of Victory

-The name Sigyn means victorious girlfriend in Old Norse, and she was probably a goddess of victory in Norse and Germanic paganism in the same way as Nike in the Greek religion and Victoria in the Roman pantheon.
-In this way, she would have complemented Odin, who was the god of warfare in the same way that Victoria complemented Mars, the god of war, in Roman religion.
+The name Sigyn means victorious girlfriend in Old Norse, and she was probably a goddess of victory in Norse and Germanic paganism, Nike in Greek religion, and Victoria in the Roman pantheon.
+In this way, she would have complemented Odin, who was the god of warfare, who decided the fate of battles with the help of the Valkyrie, in the same way that Nike complemented Zeus.

 Family of Sigyn

-Nevertheless, Sigyn is most well-known in myths for being the Aesir wife of the trickster giant Loki, though she was not only Loki’s wife.
+Nevertheless, Sigyn is best-known in Norse mythology for being the Aesir wife of the trickster giant Loki, though she was not his only wife.
 According to old Norse mythology, Loki also had three children with the giantess Angrboda.
 These were the serpent Jormungandr, the wolf Fenrir, and the half-living and half-dead giantess Hel.
-But when Loki left Jotunheim to live among the Aesir gods in Asgard, he also took Sigyn as his Aesir wife.
+But Loki did not live in Jotunheim.
+Due to a blood brotherhood pact with Odin, he lived in Asgard among the Aesir, and Sigyn was his Aesir wife.

 Sigyn and Loki had two children, Narfi and Vali, but very little is said of them in Norse myth beyond their deaths.